 Agriculture (B11, B8, B2)

-The agriculture band combination uses SWIR-1 (B11), near-infrared (B8) and blue (B2).
-It’s mostly used to monitor the health of crops because how it uses short-wave and near infrared.
-Both these bands are particularly good at highlighting dense vegetation which appear as dark green.
+The agriculture band combination uses SWIR-1 (B11), near-infrared (B8), and blue (B2).
+It’s mostly used to monitor the health of crops because of how it uses short-wave and near-infrared.
+Both these bands are particularly good at highlighting dense vegetation which appears as dark green.

 Geology (B12, B11, B2)

 The geology band combination is a neat application for finding geological features.
 This includes faults, lithology, and geological formations.
 By leveraging the SWIR-2 (B12), SWIR-1 (B11), and blue (B2) bands, geologists tend to use this Sentinel band combination for their analysis.

 As the name implies, the bathymetric band combination is good for coastal studies.
 The bathymetric band combination uses the red (B4), green (B3), and coastal band (B1).
 By using the coastal aerosol band, it’s good for estimating suspended sediment in the water.